 - What is the North Building project?

-- Will the North Building remain closed during the project?
+- Will the North Building close during this project?

 - Why did you decide to close the building all at once for renovation?

 - When will the North Building reopen?

-- How and when will the public get updates?
+- How and when will the public get updates on the project?

-- How will the museum continue to serve its members?
+- How will the museum continue to serve members during construction?

 - I’m a vendor, where can I get more information?

-An architectural gem in the heart of Denver’s Golden Triangle neighborhood, the museum’s North Building will be 50 years old in 2021.
+An architectural gem in the heart of Denver’s Golden Triangle neighborhood, the museum’s North Building is nearing its 50th birthday.
 The vision for renovating the North Building is to unify the museum campus to serve audiences reflective of our shared community; to illuminate collections; to highlight the museum’s exemplary education programs, and to deliver excellent programs in contemporary spaces.
-The project will include the addition of a new Welcome Center, expanded public gallery spaces, flexible event spaces, and significant outdoor improvements.
+The completed project will include the addition of a new Welcome Center, expanded public gallery spaces, flexible event spaces, and significant outdoor improvements.
 Updates to the North Building in this project will include critical safety and operations systems, replacing aging infrastructure and equipment to enable continued public service for the next 50 years.

 Denver Art Museum’s North Building closed on November 19 to begin preparation for construction on the 50-year-old building.
-Closing the entire building enables work to take place in several spaces at once, reducing costs, and enabling the project to be completed more quickly.
+Closing the entire building enables work to take place in several spaces at once, reducing costs and enabling us to reopen to the public more quickly

-Closing the entire building will enable the museum to complete the construction work needed in the shortest-possible timeline.
+Closing the entire building will enable the museum to start and complete the construction work needed in the shortest-possible timeline.

 The goal is to complete work and completely reopen the North Building by its 50th anniversary in fall 2021, with plans for a phased reopening of some spaces before that date.
 During construction, visitors can explore exhibitions, hands-on activities and artworks from every collection seven days a week in the Hamilton Building, which will be open to the public for the duration of the project.
 Free First Saturdays and the Free for Kids program will continue through the project.

-The DAM will continue to keep museum members and the public up to date on key project milestones online at denverartmuseum.org/north, as well as email newsletters, blog posts and media stories for major milestones.
+The DAM will continue to keep members and the public up to date on key project milestones on the denverartmuseum.org/north section of the website, as well as email newsletters, blog posts and media stories for major milestones.

 - What can visitors see during construction?

 - Will the museum collections still be available to visitors, students and scholars?

-- Where will the art go during construction?
+- Where will the art be during construction?

-- What will happen to the outdoor works of art?
+- Where did the outdoor works of art go?

 The Denver Art Museum has a robust program planned while the North Building is being renovated.
 The Hamilton Building will be open to the public seven days a week and many objects from the museum’s collections will be on view.
 Check out current exhibitions and upcoming exhibitions.

-Select objects from each of the museum’s collections will be on view in the Hamilton Building during construction.
+Select objects from each of the museum’s collections are on view in the Hamilton Building during construction.
 Some pieces will be safely stored during this time, while some artworks will be accessible to the public via collaborations.

-Outdoor artworks in the museum’s collection that are adjacent to the North Building will be deinstalled and safely stored during the construction phase of the project.
+Outdoor art works in the museum’s collection adjacent to the North Building were deinstalled and safely stored for the duration the construction.
 The DAM’s curatorial staff will develop plans for the installation of outdoor works as the project moves forward.